Teaching Through Problem-solving

 - Learn to reason mathematically, using prior knowledge to build new ideas

-- See the power of their explanations and careful written work to spark insights for themselves and classmates
+- See the power of their explanations and carefully written work to spark insights for themselves and their classmates

 - Expect mathematics to make sense